AndrewFrazer/Chores/README.md

 TODO:
 client:
+ * Should be much more responsive!
+ * calendar:
+  * Shows months and years present in data
- * make contributions more responsive
+  * Especially needs to be responsive
- * how to handle timezones?
+  * react to hover better
  * sections for buttons and data vis?
  * displays:
   * allow user to enter their own chores